VojtechNiederle/Digital-electornics-2/labs/03-Gpio/README.md

 ### GPIO library

 1. In your words, describe the difference between the declaration and the definition of the function in C.
-   * Function declaration
+   * Function declaration - Only declare that there is function with the name. filename.h
-   * Function definition
+   * Function definition - Code that defines what function does and what it returns. filename.c

 2. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.
 Use function from your GPIO library.
 Let the push button is connected to port D: